stereobooster/stereobooster.github.io/_posts/2016-05-14-proofreading-software.md

 **TL;DR**

-The most useful so far are `aspell` and `proselint`.
+The most useful so far are `aspell` and [proselint](http://proselint.com/).
 Both can tolerate markdown.

 ```
 aspell check file/path.md
 proselint file/path.md
 ```

 While software can be helpful, please do not forget about good old books.
-Classic book on the subject is [The Elements of Style by William Strunk, Jr.](https://www.gutenberg.org/files/37134/37134-h/37134-h.htm). **TODO:** republish using gitbook.
+A classic book on the subject is [The Elements of Style by William Strunk, Jr.](https://www.gutenberg.org/files/37134/37134-h/37134-h.htm). **TODO:** republish using gitbook.

 Recent finding: [grammarly](https://app.grammarly.com/).